datajerk/ctf-write-ups/hayyimctf2022/warmup-cooldown/README.md

 FROM ubuntu:18.04
 ```

-So I just used an Ubuntu 18.04 Docker image for exploit development.
+I just used an Ubuntu 18.04 Docker image for exploit development.

 ## Exploit